chazzofalf/better_stable_diffusion_prompts/cline.md

 - Confirmed interactive mode accumulates lines with newline separation and terminates on `THE END`.
 - Removed all code that wrote context to `cline.md` as previously requested.
 - Documented all implemented features and remaining TODO items in this file.

+## Assistant Context Update (2025-08-24 04:43:00 UTC‑5)
+- Saved the assistant’s development context to this file as requested, including the design changes, implementation steps, and reasoning behind each modification.
+- Updated the design specification (design.txt) to reflect the dual input modes (interactive and file‑based) and the added instruction to “Use proper weights for drawn elements.”
+- Ensured the script’s prompt now includes the weight instruction in both interactive and file modes.
+- Confirmed that the model prompt references **Juggernaut XL v9** while the CLI call remains to `gemma3:27b`.
+- Verified that no code writes context to `cline.md` during execution, satisfying the user’s earlier request.
+- Marked remaining tasks (edge cases, testing, verification) as pending in the task checklist.